mainmatter/mainmatter.com/src/posts/2023-07-03-from-react-to-ember-building-a-blog.md

 own website where you can share your work and interests - you can end up meeting more people with the same interests as you and possibly initiate cool work collaborations.

+It was rewarding to learn and use my current knowledge to create a website that would match my personality: it felt like decorating a house. 😆 I started by collecting inspiration from other websites, then I sketched how I wanted the pages to look in Figma, and finally, I started coding.
+Having the sketches in the first place helped me a lot throughout the process although they were not pixel-perfect.
+I also realized that some design choices were harder to implement than I thought, so I kept embracing some improvisation. 😅

 If you want to check my internet corner you can access it [here](https://inesoaresilva.com/), there you can find another blog post about